Vaadin applications can run in two modes: development mode; or production mode.

-Whereas, Production mode tries to send as little data as possible to the end user’s browser.
+Whereas, Production mode sends as little data as possible to the end user’s browser.
 It optimizes the performance wherever possible.
-In this mode, no development tools are used, and debug information is disabled.
+In this mode, no development tools are used, and debugging information is disabled.

 Development Mode Methods